 Parent consultation evenings are held in the autumn and spring terms.
 At the end of the summer term parents receive a comprehensive report on their child's progress.
+However you do not have to wait for these evenings if you have something you would like to discuss with you child's teacher; we would far rather you came in to see us straight away if you have any questions or concerns.

 We endeavour to keep you fully informed of school activities through regular newsletters and class topic information at the beginning of each term.
 All school policies are available for reference.
 Please ask at the school office.
-Parents are invited to sign the School-Home-Child Agreement during the first term after they join the school.